ldrobnik/10dlc/docs/10dlc.md

    - **Company type** (if applicable)
    - **Stock exchange** (for publicly traded companies)
    - **Stock symbol** (for publicly traded companies)
-4. Enter **Contact details** of the business owner (quick registration) or the person filing the brand registration request (standard registration):
+4. Enter the **Contact details** of the business owner (quick registration) or the person filing the brand registration request (standard registration):
    - **First name**
    - **Last name**
    - **Support phone number**